jiaxianyan/BioMiner/README.md

 ```

 **Particularly,** in BioMiner, we keep to use old version MinerU, as the new version MinerU tends to split a whole figure into several subfigures, which destroy the compelete semantic.
 However, it seems the updation of MinerU leading to old version model checkpoints are unavailable.
-If you find the correct model weights cannot be downloaded by using the `download_models.py` script, you can directly download all models weights from this [Huggingface Repo](https://huggingface.co/jiaxianustc/BioMiner-MinerU-Model)
+If you find the correct model weights cannot be downloaded by using the `download_models.py` script, you can directly download all models weights from this [Huggingface Repo](https://huggingface.co/jiaxianustc/BioMiner-MinerU-Model) and save the model weights to your MinerU cache path.

 #### 2. Install vllm env
 ```